merveasiler/Geometric-Kernel-Approximation/README.md

 We introduce a novel approach to compute the geometric kernel of a polygon mesh embedded in 3D. <br />
-This is the source code for our paper ["3D Geometric Kernel Computation in Polygon Mesh Structures."](https://www.sciencedirect.com/science/article/pii/S0097849324000864) <br />
+This is the source code for our paper "[3D Geometric Kernel Computation in Polygon Mesh Structures.](https://www.sciencedirect.com/science/article/pii/S0097849324000864)" <br />
-Here is the link to the paper: https://www.sciencedirect.com/science/article/pii/S0097849324000864  <br />

 **>>>> DISTRIBUTION** <br /> <br />
 Windows 10 or newer.